 Questions public employees need to ask their union leaders are 1) Why bargain away any of the public employees’ “constitutionally-guaranteed” rights and benefits?
 “A public employee obtains ‘vested rights’ in the Pension Code provisions relevant to pension benefits when the employee becomes a member of a pension system by making his or her initial employee contribution to the system.
 In addition, the Pension Clause protects pension benefit rights as an enforceable contractual relationship” (Madiar 36).
 2) Why modify the “constitutionally-guaranteed” Pension Clause “through contract principles” when Speaker of the House Michael Madigan and others have made it quite clear that they want “the courts to decide” whether Article XIII Section 5 of the constitution will withstand another challenge again?
 Besides, Madigan and others want to shift normal costs to the pension systems to school districts and property taxpayers.
 Doesn't this imply that legislators do not want to fund the public pension systems anymore?
-3) If union leaders believe they are compelled to bargain in this “New Reality” with Illinois policymakers, how about challenging the “non-constitutional,” self-proclaimed entitlements and exorbitant benefits of the wealthy elite and their corporations instead?
+3) If union leaders believe they are compelled to bargain in this so-called “New Reality” with Illinois policymakers, how about challenging the “non-constitutional,” self-proclaimed entitlements and exorbitant benefits of the wealthy elite and their corporations instead?
 At least this ethical investigation for justice will not end up in court and waste taxpayers’ money.
-4) Better yet, instead of an amendment to create a need for a super majority to increase any benefit for an individual working for the state (HJRCA 49), why not create an amendment to move towards a graduated (progressive) tax rate in Illinois that will "reform" the state's revenue system?
-Perhaps then legislators can pay the public pension systems and uphold the state's constitutional contract instead of stealing public employees' and retirees' retirement money to finance Illinois' hedge fund thieves just like Rhode Island's Raimondo.
+4) Better yet, instead of an amendment to create a need for a super majority to increase any benefit for an individual working for the state (such as HJRCA 49), why not create an amendment to move towards a graduated (progressive) tax rate in Illinois that will "reform" the state's revenue system?
+Perhaps then legislators can pay the public pension systems and uphold the state's constitutional-guarantees contract instead of stealing public employees' and retirees' retirement money to finance Illinois' hedge fund thieves like Rhode Island's Raimondo and others.